-The institute's core engineering expertise is in building magnetometers and on-board computers, as well as in satellite laser ranging, which is performed at a station operated by IWF at the Lustbühel Observatory.
+The institute's core engineering expertise is in building magnetometers and on-board computers, as well as in satellite laser ranging to satellites and space debris, which is performed at a station operated by IWF at the Lustbühel Observatory.
 In terms of science, IWF concentrates on dynamical processes in space plasma physics and on the upper atmospheres of planets and exoplanets.